MOSALAH-CODE/MOSALAH-CODE.github.io/README.md

 # Portfolio Website

-This is my personal portfolio website showcasing my projects, skills, and experiences as a full-stack developer.
-The website is built using HTML, CSS, and JavaScript to create a modern and responsive user interface.
+Welcome to my portfolio website!
+This is where I showcase my projects, skills, and experiences as a full-stack developer.

 ## Live Demo